33 ADHD-Friendly Ways to Get Organized

 Judith Kolberg suggests it’s a matter of perfectionism: We’re unable to do what it takes to get even a bit more organized because we worry that we won’t become perfectly organized.
 And as Kolberg, author of Conquering Chronic Disorganization, points out, there is no such thing as perfect organization — particularly for those living with attention deficit disorder (ADHD or ADD).
 Life is capricious, and get-it-done strategies that work well today may prove useless tomorrow.

-The good news, says Kolberg, president of FileHeads Professional Organizers, is that seemingly small changes can bring big improvements in your life — less clutter, fewer hassles, and greater tranquility — and all of us can learn how to get organized.
+The good news, says Kolberg, president of FileHeads Professional Organizers, is that seemingly small changes and ADHD organization tools can bring big improvements in your life — less clutter, fewer hassles, and greater tranquility.

 Getting Organized in 33 Easy Steps